Orthodontics FAQs

 Placing bands and brackets on your teeth does not hurt.
 Once braces are placed and connected with the archwires, you may feel some soreness of your gums for 1-4 days.
 Your lips and cheeks may need 1-2 weeks to get used to the braces.

-No. Dr Koh recommends, however, that patients protect their smiles by wearing a mouth guard when participating in any sporting activity.
+No. We recommend, however, that patients protect their smiles by wearing a mouth guard when participating in any sporting activity.
 Mouth guards are inexpensive, comfortable, and come in a variety of colours and patterns.

 No. However, there may be an initial adjustment period.
-In addition, Dr Koh can provide brace covers to prevent discomfort.
+In addition, we can provide brace covers to prevent discomfort.

 or call us on (08) 9592 2210